The Cosmological CPT Theorem: The Cosmological CPT Theorem

 As previously discussed, in cases with a logarithmic UV-divergence, one can renormalise these using dim-reg.
 In dim-reg, the logarithmic UV-divergence turns into a $1/\delta$ divergence (for IR-finite $1$-loop diagrams), which can be canceled by expanding the phase using the simple fact that any generic complex number $A$ can be expressed as $A=|A|e^{i \arg(A)}$.
 For IR-finite $1$-loop diagrams we thus find

-This phenomenon found in~\cite{Lee:2023jby}, where the authors computed a parity-odd contribution to the scalar trispectrum using the in-in formalism.
-We have demonstrated that this is in fact a generic feature of UV-divergent loop diagrams and will be explored further in~\cite{Thavanesan:2024def}.
+This phenomenon was found in~\cite{Lee:2023jby}, where the authors computed a parity-odd contribution to the scalar trispectrum using the in-in formalism.
+We have demonstrated that this is in fact a generic feature of UV-divergent loop diagrams and has been explored further in~\cite{Thavanesan:2025kyc}.

-In~\cite{Melville:2021lst}, the $1$-loop four-point wavefunction coefficient $\overline{\psi}^{(L=1)}_{2,\phi'^3}$ for the interaction involving three massless scalars, generated via a boost-breaking derivative interaction $\phi'^3$ in non-integer $d=3+\delta$-dimensions (which rescales the conformal dimension of the massless scalar $\Delta=d/2+3/2=(6+\delta)/2$), was computed with an incorrect phase that will be corrected in~\cite{Thavanesan:2024tha}.
+In~\cite{Melville:2021lst}, the $1$-loop four-point wavefunction coefficient $\overline{\psi}^{(L=1)}_{2,\phi'^3}$ for the interaction involving three massless scalars, generated via a boost-breaking derivative interaction $\phi'^3$ in non-integer $d=3+\delta$-dimensions (which rescales the conformal dimension of the massless scalar $\Delta=d/2+3/2=(6+\delta)/2$), was computed with an incorrect phase that will be corrected in~\cite{Thavanesan:2025tha}.
 For this particular Feynman-Witten diagram one finds

 where $S_{d-2}$ is the surface area of the $(d-2)$-dimensional unit sphere (i.e. $S_1=2\pi$) and $I(\delta)$ is a dimensionless quantity with no contribution to the phase defined in ~\cite{Melville:2021lst}.
 As we stated in Sections \ref{sec:LoopCPT} and \ref{sec:BoundaryConstraints} the phase formula still holds for the case of derivative interactions; the phase is also important for the consistency of the cutting rules derived in~\cite{Melville:2021lst}.